itscomputers/itscomputers.github.io/_sections/01_02_division_with_remainder.md

 algorithm.
 When the dividend or divisor is negative, it may result in a negative remainder.

-In ruby, integer division is floor division, so the quotient `a / b` is computed by rounding down the rational number $$ a / b. $$  The sign of the remainder `a % b` is the same as the sign of the divisor `b`.
+In ruby, for example, integer division is floor division, so the quotient `a / b` is computed by rounding down the rational number $$ a / b. $$ The sign of the remainder `a % b` is the same as the sign of the divisor `b`.

 |   `a` |   `b` | `a / b` | `a % b` |
 |------:|------:|--------:|--------:|